hcji/DeepEI/ReadMe.md

 ## DeepEI

-This is the repository of codes for the paper entitled "Predicting molecular fingerprint from electron−ionization mass spectrum with deep neural networks" (in preparation).
+This is the repository of codes for the paper entitled "[Predicting molecular fingerprint from electron−ionization mass spectrum with deep neural networks](https://www.biorxiv.org/content/10.1101/2020.03.30.017137v1)" (preprint).
 This repository only contains the source codes without any data or pretrained models, due to the models were trained by NIST dataset.

 DeepEI contain two main parts: 1.
 Predicting molecular fingerprint from EI-MS (*Fingerprint* folder); 2.
 Predicting retention index from structure (*retention* folder).
 Each folder contains the codes for data pretreatment, model training and model selection.